geetanjaliapp/geetanjali/README.md

 ## 📝 License

-TBD - Under review for appropriate license given Bhagavad Gita source material.
+TBD - Under review for appropriate license given Bhagavad Geeta source material.

 ## 🙏 Acknowledgments

-Built on the timeless wisdom of the Bhagavad Gita, using public domain Sanskrit texts.
+Built on the timeless wisdom of the Bhagavad Geeta, using public domain Sanskrit texts.